boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Realization of Composite Network Slices

 {{?I-D.li-teas-composite-network-slices}} investigates a set of scenarios for realizing composite RFC XXXX Network Slices (that basically involve other slices).
-The document defines a new identifier, called Inter-Domain Network Resource Partition Identifier (Inter-domain NRP ID).
+The document defines a new identifier, called Inter-domain NRP ID.

 # Applicability and Mapping Scenarios